Holly Peterson

 In the past five years, I got divorced, adapted to that (kind of), helped my children function in a new family structure and all the while tried to figure out what propels people to love, to stay in relationships, to convince themselves this is the one, or, harder, to admit to themselves this actually wasn’t the one.

-I asked myself often, “What is love?”
-Is it a partnership that really works in tandem as I definitely had with my former husband?
+I asked myself often, “What is love?†Is it a partnership that really works in tandem as I definitely had with my former husband?
 Was that real love or was that a really good pairing of two like-minded people with shared values and ability to get things done they as a team?
 Sounds a little dry, but, honestly, maybe it was.
 Maybe my marriage was more of an amazing partnership than real love.
 I love a lot about my former husband and admire him immensely but I’m not sure it was the right kind of love or we would have stayed together.

-3. What authors do you admire?
+- What authors do you admire?

 My favorite all time author is Truman Capote.
 I especially love his short stories.
-He is all “show, don’t tell”.
+He is all “show, don’t tellâ€. - If you were starting your writing journey again, would you do anything differently?

 Not really, writing is all about expressing how you feel and how you uniquely see a situation.
-While my books aren’t autobiographical, they have been mirrors into my feelings and experiences in a way…so since I can’t really change the flow of my life…my writing has simply followed behind it, capturing it in words.
+While my books aren’t autobiographical, they have been mirrors into my feelings and experiences in a way…so since I can’t really change the flow of my life…my writing has simply followed behind it, capturing it in words. - Who is favourite hero or heroine?

 Well I’m going to have to be terrible and say my favorite heroine this year is Allie Crawford from my own book.
 She is a women trying desperately to break free of a tough relationship and realize that she will need to be on her own without clinging to a man in the form of a life raft to save her.
 I honestly right now can’t think of many characters where the woman is learning to be on her own.
-I feel so much of literature is about women devastated because they can’t (often tragically) have the man they want or need…or about women who “get the guy” in the end.
-Can you think of literary heroines who work hard to feel strong on their own?
+I feel so much of literature is about women devastated because they can’t (often tragically) have the man they want or need…or about women who “get the guy†in the end.
+Can you think of literary heroines who work hard to feel strong on their own? - Describe your writing routine.

 I get up at 430 am, make a huge pot of tea and a protein shake, and write for 2-3 hours before the children wake up or the barrage of emails begin.
 Then after I take the kids to school, I write in the library until the kids get home.
-Then I work on job #2: MOTHERING hard until bedtime for all of us!
+Then I work on job #2: MOTHERING hard until bedtime for all of us! - How do you feel about the current state of the publishing industry?
+Do you feel like it is an exciting time for authors?

 Well I think it’s a confusing time for authors and publishers because it’s so very hard to know what is going to work out in this environment when bookstores are closing, huge chains are closing.
 If people can’t peruse books as easily as they used to, they how can they know about the selection?
-The question of what makes a book break through is more complicated than ever.
+The question of what makes a book break through is more complicated than ever. - If you were stranded on a desert island, which three books would you bring with you to pass the time?

 ‘Summer’s Crossing’ by Truman Capote